ubrant/documents-format/README.md

 # Documentation Format

 Documentation in this format (*UBD*) is required to be written in *pure text files* with *special text elements / tags*, so as to enforce uniformity, auto generation of HTML, and later application of themes throughout the scope of documentation.
-Following described format is deemed enough (for now) to produce valid documentation pages.
-Efforts shall be made that further improvements in format should not disrupt existing documentation.
+Described format in following text is deemed enough (for now) to produce valid documentation pages.
+Efforts shall be made that further improvements in format would not disrupt existing documentation files.

-Files can be placed under any directory structure inside single parent directory.
-For easy management, supporting files can be kept with documentation.
+Files can be placed under any directory structure within single parent directory.
+For easy management, supporting files can be kept along-side documentation.
 Thereby, auto-segregation of documentation files from others requires that documentation files be identified with *.ubd* extension (for example: *summary.ubd*).